 If our system is not CPU bound, it may be helpful to apply multivalue compression.
 Especially if the AMP can keep small tables in the main memory, this can give a performance advantage because fewer IOs are needed.
 Multivalue compression can be an accompanying measure but is not one of our primary tools.

 Multivalue compression makes sense for wide columns and columns with few distinct values.

 Can small tables be swapped out to sparse maps?

-Sparse maps are a relatively new feature in Teradata to keep small tables entirely on an AMP.
+Sparse maps are a relatively new feature to keep small tables entirely on an AMP.
 This can have tremendous advantages for tactical workloads.
 First, single AMP accesses are possible even if the entire table is read.
 Second, it can make query times more stable compared to all-AMP access since individual AMPs that are overloaded will no longer become a bottleneck if our small table is not on those AMPs.
 Finally, our workload can be prioritized as a tactical workload by TASM.

 Read further specifics regarding sparse maps for tactical workload optimization here: